 The point is understanding.

 I know jack-squat about Kwanzaa, and that ain't right.
-I know jack about Hanukkah too, and I'm certain I'm not alone in that regard.
+I know jack about Hanukkah too, which is odd since I know a guy named Jack who celebrates Hanukkah.
+I'm certain I'm not alone in terms of cluelessness there.

 I bet the average Christian can't even spell Hanukkah.
 Or Kwanzaa.